pktmasseta/pktmasseta.github.io/_house/second.md

 ---
 ### Chapter

 The Chapter Room is the nicest room in the house.
-About twenty years ago, the house put down big bucks to buy all this nice furniture.
-So we put in a lot of work to maintain the furniture and wood paneling.
-All of our meetings are held in this room.
+We put in a lot of work to maintain the furniture and original wood paneling.
+With stadium couch seating lining the far wall, our Chapter room is the perfect place to hold our weekly house meetings where all brothers come together and vote on house policies.

-Brothers often use this room to practice piano, cello, etc. When friends of brothers visit, the room also serves as a guest room.
+Brothers often use this room to practice piano, pset, or take calls.
+When friends of brothers visit, the room also serves as a guest room.

 The plaques on the walls distinguish awards from both the National PKT fraternity and MIT itself.
 PKT is a proud three-time winner of the Founder's cup (awarded to the nation's best chapter).
 At MIT, we've won awards for best pledge program, community service, risk management, and more.